lirantal/essential-nodejs-security-book/manuscript/hardening-expressjs.md

 ## body-parser middleware

-The [body-parser](https://github.com/expressjs/body-parser) middleware augments ExpressJS web framework with support for requests being made and parsing the HTTP body data for common data types such as JSON. *body-parser* is quite popular and is reported to serve more than five million downloads a month.
+The [body-parser](https://github.com/expressjs/body-parser) middleware augments Express web framework with support for requests being made and parsing the HTTP body data for common data types such as JSON. *body-parser* is quite popular and is reported to serve more than five million downloads a month.

 ![](images/bodyparser-badges.png)